US: Russian hackers targeting state, local networks

 Officials have nonetheless sought to stress the integrity of the vote, with FBI Director Christopher Wray saying Wednesday, “You should be confident that your vote counts.
 Early, unverified claims to the contrary should be viewed with a healthy dose of skepticism.”

+On Thursday, Chris Krebs, the head of Homeland Security's Cybersecurity and Infrastructure Security Agency, said officials don't have reason to believe that hackers were looking for election infrastructure or election-related information, and aren't aware of any activity “that would allow them to come anywhere near a vote."
+He said the alert was issued in regard to the scanning of county networks for vulnerabilities, not specifically to the targeting of elections.

+“The election-related risk is the fact that they were in or touching an election system,” he said.

-U.S. officials warned at a hastily called news conference Wednesday night that Russia and Iran had obtained voting registration information, though such data is sometimes publicly accessible.
-But most of the focus of that event was on Iran, which officials linked to a series of menacing but fake emails aimed at intimidating voters in multiple battleground states.
+The threat from the Kremlin was mentioned but not especially emphasized during a hastily called news conference on Wednesday night, when officials said Russia and Iran had obtained voting registration information — though such data is sometimes easily accessible.
+But most of the focus was on Iran, which officials linked to a series of menacing but fake emails that purported to be from a far-right group and were aimed at intimidating voters in multiple battleground states.

+John Ratcliffe, the director of national intelligence, said the operation was aimed at harming President Donald Trump, though he didn't elaborate on how.

+On Thursday, the Treasury Department announced sanctions against five Iranian entities, including the Islamic Revolutionary Guard Corps, for attempting to influence U.S. elections.

-Despite that activity, Russia is widely regarded in the cybersecurity community as the bigger threat to the election.
-The U.S. has said that Russia, which interfered in the 2016 election by hacking Democratic email accounts, is interfering again this year in part through a concerted effort to denigrate President Donald Trump’s Democratic opponent, Joe Biden.
+Despite Iran's activities, Russia is widely regarded in the cybersecurity community as the bigger threat to the election.
+The U.S. has said that Russia, which interfered in the 2016 election by hacking Democratic email accounts and through a covert social media effort, is interfering again this year in part through a concerted effort to denigrate Trump’s Democratic opponent, Joe Biden.

-U.S. officials attribute the activity to a state-sponsored hacking group variously known as DragonFly and Energetic Bear in the cybersecurity community.
+U.S. officials attribute the recent activity to a state-sponsored hacking group variously known as DragonFly and Energetic Bear in the cybersecurity community.
 The group appears to have been in operation since at least 2011 and is known to have engaged in cyberespionage on energy companies and power grid operators in the U.S. and Europe, as well as on defense and aviation companies.

-Chris Krebs, director of Homeland Security's Cybersecurity and Infrastructure Security Agency, said Thursday that the alert was issued in regard to scanning of county networks for vulnerabilities, not specifically targeting the elections.
-“There was access in a couple limited cases to an election-related network,” he said.
+Aviation networks are among the entities that officials say were recently targeted, according to Thursday's advisory.

+According to the advisory, the hackers have obtained user and administrator credentials to enter the networks and moved laterally inside to locate what they felt would be “high-value” information to steal.
+In at least one breach, officials say, the hackers accessed documents related to network configurations and passwords, IT instructions and vendors and purchasing information.

+As of October 1, the advisory said, the hackers have exfiltrated data from at least two servers.

-John Hultquist, the director of threat intelligence at FireEye, said Energetic Bear moved to the top of his worry list when the cybersecurity firm observed it breaking into state and local governments in the U.S. that administer elections, due to it having previously targeted election systems.
-The Russian hackers have been targeting the industrial control systems of nuclear plants and power grids as well as waterworks and airports in Europe and the United States for years, he said, focused on putting critical infrastructure under threat of disruption.
+John Hultquist, the director of threat intelligence at FireEye, said Energetic Bear moved to the top of his worry list when the cybersecurity firm observed it breaking into state and local governments in the U.S. that administer elections, due to it having targeted election systems in 2019.

 Hultquist said he does not think Energetic Bear has the ability to directly affect the U.S. vote but fears it could disrupt local and state government networks proximate to the systems that process votes.